pemulis/pyrios/readme.md

-# Pyrios Project
+# Pyrios
-The Pyrios Project, named after one of the four horses who pulled the chariot of the sun god Helios, is a set of tools for taking advantage of sunshine laws.
+Pyrios, named after one of the four horses who pulled the chariot of the sun god Helios, is a set of tools for taking advantage of sunshine laws.
 You're allowed to access many records from your government, and you don't need to be a member of the press to do so!
 Know your rights, learn your tools, and start getting documents.

 ## Points of Contact
 TBD.
 Federal, state, and local breakdown.